felippe-regazio/web-elements/README.md

 **:book: Each element has its own documentation inside the `source/[element-name]` folder.**

-As Customized built-in elements inherit from basic HTML elements, you can specify them via HTML or create them via JavaScript:
+As customized built-in elements inherits from basic HTML elements, you can specify them via HTML or create them via JavaScript:

 ```html
 <div is="my-element"></div>